21 must buy best Polish souvenirs

 Best things to buy in Poland

-Crafted with great care and attention to detail, handmade candles in Poland come in a wide variety of styles and scents.
-Skilled artisans use natural waxes, such as soy wax or beeswax, to create environmentally-friendly and sustainable candles that make awesome Poland souvenirs.
-At Christmas time you can even get advent calendars for travelers.
+Crafted with great care and attention to detail, handmade candles in Poland come in various styles and scents.
+Skilled artisans use natural waxes, such as soy wax or beeswax, to create environmentally friendly and sustainable candles that make awesome Poland souvenirs.
+At Christmas time, travellers can even get advent calendars.

 Traditional Polish scarves and shawls

-These beautifully patterned scarves and shawls are not only practical but also stylish and can be found in many markets and shops.
-Traditional Polish scarves and shawls are delightful and distinctive accessories that embody the rich cultural heritage of Poland.
+These beautifully patterned scarves and shawls are practical and stylish and can be found in many markets and shops.
+Traditional Polish scarves and shawls are delightful and distinctive accessories that embody Poland’s rich cultural heritage.

-In Polish markets and shops, you’ll find an extensive selection of scarves and shawls made from various materials, such as wool, silk, cotton, or a blend of fibers
+In Polish markets and shops, you’ll find an extensive selection of scarves and shawls made from wool, silk, cotton, or a blend of fibres.

 Poland is an emerging travel destination in Europe.
-For many travellers, Poland has not been on their radar so there are a few frequently asked questions about Poland we can answer for you.
+For many travellers, it has not been on their radar, so we can answer a few frequently asked questions about Poland.

 Is Poland safe for travel?